MTrawinska/Basic-dice-game/README.md

 Used: CSS3/ HTML5 and Vanilla JS.

-Photos from Unsplash, gif from Gimphy.
+Photos from Unsplash, gif from Gimphy, fonts from Font Awsome.

 Project was completed based on "The Complete JavaScript Course 2020: Build Real Projects!"
 UDEMY.